bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Yeah, I think there are many different ways of being a Bitcoincore contributor.
 And I think every person has to find a way that works best for them and for their interests.
-But what I personally like is I don't want to spend all of my time on projects like the Multi Index AdderMan and I want to spend a lot of time on review, reviewing other things because that's the way you learn especially if you're a relatively new contributor.
+But what I personally like is I don't want to spend all of my time on projects like the Multi Index `AddrMan` and I want to spend a lot of time on review, reviewing other things because that's the way you learn especially if you're a relatively new contributor.
 I think that is important to not get lost in some like esoteric area and spend all your time there, but also get to know other parts of Bitcoincore better.
 And something that I personally really like is just look at the list of issues.
 Maybe there's some intermittent failure in some functional tests and just try to see what has happened, try to find a fix, make a small PR there.